 The course will also introduce what happens to objects after they have been excavated by archaeologists, how we conserve them, interpret them, and display them for the public, including some of the challenges involved in this, as well as the use of new digital technologies.

 Teaching methods: 3 lectures (2x1 hour, 1x2 hour), 6 seminars (2 hours each)

 Practical elements: Experimental workshop at the York Experimental Archaeology Research (YEAR) Centre (6 hours); visit to the Yorkshire Museum (1 hour, included within seminar time)

 The module is examined through an essay, and students participate in seminars through group work and presentations.

 By the end of this course, students should be able to:

-In this module, from the very start of your degree, you will be practising important skills which will be assessed later on in the programme but importantly which will be of use to you after your degree, whether you decide to continue in academia, or go into a job, of whatever type.
+In this module, from the very start of your degree, you will be practising important skills which will be assessed later on in the programme.
+Importantly, they will also be of use to you after your degree, whether you decide to continue in academia, or pursue a different career path, of whatever type.
 The key skills you will be learning in this module are: